mozerpol/studies/README.md

 # AVR_asm
-Base AVR assembler language, mainly for my purposes
+Base AVR assembler language, for my purposes (mainy for school classes) Everything is based on atmega328p 1 MHz